botlabs-gg/yagpdb-docs-v2/content/learn/beginner/control-flow-1.md

 {{< callout context="caution" title="Definition and Reassignment" icon="outline/alert-triangle" >}}

 In custom commands, you use `:=` to define a variable, and `=` to reassign a variable.
-The bot will not throw an error if you try to re-define a variable using `:=`, but it will not affect the outer scoped variable.
+The bot will not throw an error if you try to re-define a variable using `:=`.
+Rather, it will define a new variable, effectively overwriting the existing variable, but only within that scope---the existing variable is untouched in the outer scope.

 {{< /callout >}}